wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Corrected problem with moderation mode not displaying links to be moderated in admin

 = 1.1 =
 * Added edit capability for users to edit events that they submitted
 * Added counter for number of times an event link is clicked